Supporting someone through pregnancy loss

 “I just wanted someone to talk to and listen to me.” – Michelle

 You might want to offer to do something practical to help, such as pick up shopping or take around a meal.
-Or you might like to buy them a specialist pregnancy loss card, like these.
+Or you might like to buy them a specialist pregnancy loss card, like these (though sadly our online shop is closed during the coronavirus pandemic as staff are all working from home).

 Keeping in touch